Common fixed point theorems for pairs of subcompatible maps: Historical introduction and new definitions

 It is known that all of the above compatibility notions imply weakly compatible notion, however, there exist weakly compatible maps which are neither compatible nor compatible of type $(A)$, $(B)$, $(C)$ and $(P)$ (see \cite{Ali}).

 Recently, Al-Thagafi and Shahzad \cite{AlS} weakened the concept of weakly compatible maps by giving the new concept of occasionally weakly compatible maps (owc).
-Two self-maps $f$ and $g$ of a set $\mathcal{X}$ to be owc iff there is a point $x$ in $\mathcal{X}$ which is a coincidence point of $f$ and $g$ at which $f$ and $g$ commute; i.e., there exists a point $x$ in $\mathcal{X}$ such that $fx=gx$ and $fgx=gfx$.
+Two self-maps $f$ and $g$ of a set $\mathcal{X}$ to be owc if and only if there is a point $x$ in $\mathcal{X}$ which is a coincidence point of $f$ and $g$ at which $f$ and $g$ commute; i.e., there exists a point $x$ in $\mathcal{X}$ such that $fx=gx$ and $fgx=gfx$.

-In this paper, we weaken the above notion by introducing a new concept called \textbf{subcompatibility}.
+In this paper, we weaken the above notion by introducing a new concept called \textbf{subcompatible maps}.